hpssjellis/robocar/v1-0-0-robot-car/README.md

 # Conclusion

 I hope you enjoyed this difficult project, it involved Arduino maker connections to a DC motor and Servo motor with Machine Learning using edgeimpulse.com and problem-solving to improve the Vision FOMO model.
-When you have the working car students can start making extensions, such as lighting and battery monitoring, including adaptions for if the car loses the trail.
+When you have the roboCar working, students can start making extensions, such as lighting and battery monitoring, including adaptions for if the car loses the trail.
 Good luck and I hope you had fun.
 <br>